dojo/intern-helper/README.md

 ]));
 ```

-If the actual render output and expected render output are different an exception is thrown with a structured visualization indicating all differences with `(A)` (the actual value) and `(E)` (the expected value).
+If the actual render output and expected render output are different, an exception is thrown with a structured visualization indicating all differences with `(A)` (the actual value) and `(E)` (the expected value).

 Example assertion failure output: